 Stainless steel and the chromium oxide layer actually thrive on proper cleaning.
 For everyday cleaning of nonoxidized soils, dust, dirt and fingerprints, a mild soap/detergent (dish detergent) and warm water solution should be used.
 Use the solution to remove the soil, rinsing with fresh water and a clean cloth, and dry completely.

 To clean spots (cosmetic) from the stainless we recommend using Bar Keeper's Friend, and it also works well to remove rust spots and to 'heal' areas that might be open to rust.
-A periodic full vessel cleaning with Bar Keeper's Friend (or another acid) can also help preserve the entire fermentor and is recommended for getting greatest longevity from your stainless steel.
+For passivating a larger area, or in areas that are hard to reach (such as between wedge wire or in jackets) circulating for 30-60 minutes with a 10% citric acid solution (other acids can be used but citric acid is food safe and readily available) at 65C/150F and letting the area fully air dry for 12 hours before rinsing is generally all that is needed to mend any damaged areas to help preserve the fermentor and get the greatest longevity from your stainless steel.

 Instructions on care of stainless can be found at the following link to the Specialty Steel Association of North America's guide to 'Care and Cleaning of Stainless Steel'.